bcgov/aries-load-generator/aries-akrida/ias-controller-issuance-tests/README.md

     const didRecord = dids.filter((d) => d.did === connectionRecord?.did).pop()
     legacyConnectionDid = didRecord.metadata.get(legacyDidKey)!.unqualifiedDid
 ```

+Added a `deleteConnectionById` function that deletes an oob record.
+This just invokes the call down to AFJ `agent.oob.deleteById` but doesn't do event waiting the way some of the other ones in here do... seems to work but a TODO to see if this should be changed.

+### locustClient.py
+Add a call to the new delete OOB record function

 ### iasController.py
 This file just makes the appropriate API call to the IAS controller to invoke issuance to the supplied DID.